tiiuae/ghaf/docs/style_guide.md

     Use an angle bracket (>) for annotations.

     Our mdBook is extended with the [mdbook-alerts](https://github.com/lambdalisue/rs-mdbook-alerts) third-party plugin[^note1] which adds usage of [GitHub Flavored Markdown's Alerts](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts).

+    > [!IMPORTANT]
+    > Alerts cannot be nested within other elements.
+Use the simple angle bracket (>) for nested lists.

     To emphasize critical information, please use the following syntax:

     ```
     > [!NOTE]